 Controlling the LED backlight

 In the simplest case, the LED backlight can be controlled through the parallel port of the experimental PC.
 Of course, timing is an issue here and high-level programming environments like Matlab/Psychtoolbox, E-Prime, or alike, might not provide the necessary accuracy, apart from the inevitable inaccuracies imposed by the operating system.
-Here is a solution for Matlab/Psychtoolbox (32 or 64bit) under Windows XP or Windows 7 (32 or 64bit) or Windows 10 (32bit (not tested) or 64bit):
+Here is a solution for Matlab under Windows XP/7/10 (32 or 64bit) or for GNU Octave (5.1.0) under Windows 10 (64bit):

 parPulse can be used to generate short output pulses with an accuracy of a few microseconds.
 This is accomplished by temporarily raising the CPU priority to its maximum and using the high-precision timer for timing the pulse width. parPulse accesses the parallel port directly on a register level.
 This is normally forbidden by the operating system but overcome by the use of the inpout32 driver.

 parPulse can also be used more generally, e.g. for generating triggers or even reading the state of two control lines which could be connected to external switches, push-buttons, or alike.

 - Copy the 32bit or 64bit parPulse mex-file either into the directory where your MATLAB script resides or into any of the directories listed in the MATLAB path.
 If you intend to switch between the 32bit and the 64bit MATLAB version, just copy both mex-files.